American Home Shield Review: Is it Worth it?

 Icon Time To Read6 min read

-A thermostat hovering at 52º Fahrenheit or a dryer full of soggy clothes can be a homeowner’s worst nightmare.
-An unexpected appliance repair bill can really take a bite out of your budget—and the worst part is not knowing how big of a bite it’s going to be.
+A thermostat hovering at 90º Fahrenheit or a dryer full of soggy clothes that won't start can be a homeowner’s worst nightmare.
+An unexpected appliance repair bill can really take a bite out of your budget—and the worst part is not knowing how big of a bite it will be.

-Many homeowners are turning to home warranty companies like American Home Shield (AHS) for reassurance that system and appliance repairs will be covered with a flat monthly rate, but is it really that easy?
+Signing up with a home warranty company like American Home Shield (AHS) for reassurance that system and appliance repairs will be covered with a flat monthly rate can be a good solution to unexpected breakdowns.
+We researched the company to find out just what it offers.

 pro